How to look after your garden during the hosepipe ban

 Tip and tricks for watering your plants when you can’t use a hose

-Parts of southern England will see a hosepipe ban come into force today (5 August) after the UK saw the driest July since 1935.
+More parts of England will see hosepipe ban put in place after the UK saw the driest July since 1935.

 According to the Met Office, the month of July was the driest for England since 1935 and the driest on record for East Anglia, southeast and southern England.

-To combat the drought, a hosepipe ban is being put in place to Southern Water customers in Hampshire and the Isle of Wight from 5pm today.
+To combat the drought, a hosepipe ban was put in place to Southern Water customers in Hampshire and the Isle of Wight from on 5 August.

+Now, with a drought expected to be declared in England, millions more are facing hosepipe bans.

 This means that using hosepipes to water gardens, fill swimming pools, or clean your car will not be allowed.